 What are we doing?

-- A baseline research study to understand the factors that contribute to Roma lack of engagement with justice mechanisms in response to discrimination, and to raise awareness about practical steps towards Roma integration, desegregation and best practices on equal access to justice.
+- A baseline research study to understand the factors contributing to Roma’s lack of engagement with justice mechanisms in response to discrimination and to raise awareness about practical steps towards Roma integration, desegregation and best practices on equal access to justice.

 - Training for legal practitioners, CSOs and Roma activists on anti-discrimination law to strengthen their capacity to provide legal aid for Roma victims of discrimination and to assist them with litigation in discrimination cases.

-- Fieldwork conducted by Roma mediators to identify discrimination cases and to support Roma community members to report such cases.
+- Fieldwork conducted by Roma mediators to identify discrimination cases and to support Roma community members in reporting such cases.

 - Legal aid for Roma who experience discrimination, followed by reporting these discrimination cases to the equality body to promote better protection and access to justice.

-- Roundtable for equality bodies to exchange experience about tackling discrimination and to share best practices with each other.
+- Roundtable for equality bodies to exchange experience tackling discrimination and share best practices.

 - Advocacy to combat and raise awareness about discrimination against Roma communities in Slovakia, Slovenia and at the EU level, and to increase Roma mediators’, activists’ and community members’ skills in advocacy and participation in decision-making.

-- A report based on the project’s outcomes to contribute to transnational cooperation between the two countries and to share best practices with other CSOs, both within those countries and more widely.
+- A report based on the programme’s outcomes to contribute to transnational cooperation between the two countries and to share best practices with other CSOs, both within those countries and more widely.

 Who are our partners?

-- The Center for Civil and Human Rights (Poradna) is an NGO based in Slovakia focussed on the protection of human rights with particular emphasis on the rights of minorities and protection from discrimination.
+- The Center for Civil and Human Rights (Poradna) is an NGO based in Slovakia focussed on protecting human rights with particular emphasis on the rights of minorities and protection from discrimination.
 It has long worked on the issue of discrimination against Roma in various areas of public life.